Scouting out the nutrition information of several supplement products I repeatedly come across the phrase Proprietary Blend on the label.

 As an example, let’s say that XYZ Blend has 7 ingredients in it.

-1. The supplement maker doesn’t have to reveal how much of each those 7 ingredients is in their proprietary XYZ Blend.
+1. XYZ’s supplement company doesn’t have to reveal how much of each those 7 ingredients is in their product.

-2. This loophole created by lax FDA guidelines allows the supplement maker – if they so choose – to use the first ingredient to comprise 99.99% of the XYZ Blend, and then use the remaining 6 ingredients for that last .01%.
+2. This FDA loophole allows the supplement maker – if they so choose – to have the first ingredient be 99.99% of XYZ‘s weight, and then use the remaining 6 ingredients for that last .01%.

 But since there’s so little of them in the XYZ Blend, they won’t do anything except be on the label in name only.

-5. The supplement is marketed on the reputation of the 6 well-regarded ingredients, and the inflated price reflects their position in the market.
+5. The supplement is marketed & priced on the reputation of the 6 well-regarded ingredients, even though the product is 99% cheap filler.

 The term in the supplement industry for the shady practice I described above is fairy dusting.